benjamine/ScrumyCLI/readme.md

 Scrumy CLI
 ==============

-Command line interface for simple batch tasks on scrumy.com boards.
+**Command line interface for simple batch tasks on http://scrumy.com boards.**

 Scrumy.com is a website that offers online scrum boards (sprint backlogs).
 I'm not related to scrumy.com, I wrote this tool simplify some batch tasks we do on CI: